 Education and Outreach

-Exploring a Sense of Place is a series of guided walks and events that are open to public at no charge.
+We host guided walks and events that are open to the public at no charge.
 Our goal is to teach participants about various aspects of the Vassar Farm and Ecological Preserve and to increase their understanding of the natural world.